AntonioFasano/BloomR/README.md

 You will find your portable BloomR directory  inside your `workDir`.

 Requirements
 ------------

 XML and Rcurl packages.
-If missing it will tray to download and install them.
+If missing, it will tray to download and install them.
 R should be able to connect to the Internet.
 `.Platform$OS.type == "windows"`